Why Tach

 )

-You can also enforce a strict interface for each module, and deprecate dependencies over time.
+You can also enforce a public interface for each module, and deprecate dependencies over time.
 This means that only members that are listed in __all__

 can be imported by other modules.